fare/asdf/README.md

-make, autoconf, dlopen and libc do for C programs: it orchestrates the compilation and dependency management, handles some of the portability issues, dynamically finds and loads code, and offers some portable system access.
+make, autoconf, dlopen and libc do for C programs: it orchestrates the compilation and dependency management, handles some of the portability issues, dynamically finds and loads code, and offers some portable system access library.
 Except everything is different in Common Lisp, and ultimately much simpler, though it requires acquiring some basic concepts.
-Importantly, ASDF builds all software in the current Lisp image.
+Importantly, ASDF builds all software in the current Lisp image, as opposed to building software into separate processes.

 To use ASDF, read our manual:
     <http://common-lisp.net/project/asdf/asdf.html>